CenturyLinkCloud/clc-go-cli/README.md

 # CenturyLink CLI

-Command Line Interface for manipulating the CenturyLink IaaS.
+This is the Command Line Interface (CLI) for manipulating the CenturyLink Infrastructure as a Service (IaaS).

 ## Getting Started

 ### Download the tool

-The latest release:
+Click a link below to download the latest OS system release.

 [MacOS](https://github.com/CenturyLinkCloud/clc-go-cli/releases/download/2015-09-21/clc-2015-09-21-darwin.tar.gz) | [Linux](https://github.com/CenturyLinkCloud/clc-go-cli/releases/download/2015-09-21/clc-2015-09-21-linux-amd64.tar.gz) | [Windows](https://github.com/CenturyLinkCloud/clc-go-cli/releases/download/2015-09-21/clc-2015-09-21-windows-x64.zip)

-See previous releases and release notes on the [releases page](https://github.com/CenturyLinkCloud/clc-go-cli/releases).
+**Note:** You can see previous releases and release notes on the [releases page](https://github.com/CenturyLinkCloud/clc-go-cli/releases).

 ### Log in to your IaaS account